kordless/grub-2.0/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Grub.svg/440px-Grub.svg.png" width="200">

 As an analagy, many people can "see" a taxi *in mind* when someone says the word *taxi* to them.
 Where does this imagined taxi come from when the spoken request is being processed by the mind?
-The ancients thought this imagery came in from internal sense organs which "saw" things "in mind" that were not real.
+The ancients thought this imagery came in from internal sense organs which "saw" things *in mind* that were not real.

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0c/RobertFuddBewusstsein17Jh.png" width="300">